 A debate in Switzerland occurred last week when the Swiss government ordered that the practice of live lobsters being dropped in boiling water in order to cook them be ceased since doing so could cause the lobsters pain.
-An alternative is to stun them before doing so in so that they may have a humane death.
+An alternative is to stun them before doing so as to ensure that they (in theory) may have a humane death.

-However, according to The New York Times, despite the Swiss government’s policy and a scientist named Dr. Robert Elwood who is professor emeritus of animal behavior at Queen’s University in Belfast, Northern Ireland uncertainty supporting the government’s precaution, Dr. Joseph Ayres a professor of marine and environmental sciences at Northeastern University in Boston says Switzerland’s new declaration is not grounded in reality.
+However, according to The New York Times, despite the Swiss government’s policy and a scientist named Dr. Robert Elwood (professor emeritus of animal behavior at Queen’s University in Belfast, Northern Ireland), says there is uncertainty supporting the government’s precaution.
+Dr. Joseph Ayres, a professor of marine and environmental sciences at Northeastern University in Boston, is quoted saying Switzerland’s new declaration is not grounded in reality.
 Ayres told The Times:

 “I think the idea of producing such a law is just a bunch of people anthropomorphizing lobsters,” Dr. Ayers said, adding that there were other possible explanations for Dr. Elwood’s findings.
 “I find it really quite remarkable that people attribute to these animals [human-like] responses when they simply don’t have the hardware for it.”

 Ayres builds robots based on lobster and sea lamphrey neurobiology, respectfully, and states that lobsters lack the brain anatomy needed to feel pain.
 This is mainly due to lobsters being wholey swallowed by predators which has resulted in the species not developing enough to do so.

 Both Doctors Ellwood and another scientist named Michael Tlusty who is a lobster biologist at the University of Massachusetts Boston remain convinced that we cannot be sure if lobsters feel pain or not.